Multiple Sclerosis: Hope Through Research

 The HLA patterns of MS patients tend to be different from those of people without the disease.
 Investigations in northern Europe and America have detected three HLAs that are more prevalent in people with MS than in the general population.
 Studies of American MS patients have shown that people with MS also tend to exhibit these HLAs in combination-that is, they have more than one of the three HLAs-more frequently than the rest of the population.
 Furthermore, there is evidence that different combinations of the HLAs may correspond to variations in disease severity and progression.

-These studies strengthen the theory that MS is the result of a number of factors rather than a single gene or other agent.
+Studies of families with multiple cases of MS and research comparing genetic regions of humans to those of mice with EAE suggest that another area related to MS susceptibility may be located on chromosome 5.
+Other regions on chromosomes 2, 3, 7, 11, 17, 19, and X have also been identified as possibly containing genes involved in the development of MS. These studies strengthen the theory that MS is the result of a number of factors rather than a single gene or other agent.
 Development of MS is likely to be influenced by the interactions of a number of genes, each of which (individually) has only a modest effect.
 Additional studies are needed to specifically pinpoint which genes are involved, determine their function, and learn how each gene's interactions with other genes and with the environment make an individual susceptible to MS. In addition to leading to better ways to diagnose MS, such studies should yield clues to the underlying causes of MS and, eventually, to better treatments or a way to prevent the disease.

 What is the Course of MS?